NoorAlsharif/Future_Skills/README.md

         }
 ```
 ## 3. Final Result
-the final webpage can be viewed <a href="https://future-skills-day2-task-nooralsharif.netlify.app/" target="_blank">Here.</a>
+The final webpage can be viewed <a href="https://future-skills-day2-task-nooralsharif.netlify.app/" target="_blank">Here.</a>